Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: Related work

-Further initiatives implicitly define sets of competencies by providing (open) teaching material for selected skills.
+\paragraph{Training-focused initiatives} Further initiatives implicitly define sets of competencies by providing (open) teaching material for selected skills.
 This is a non-exhaustive list of related initiatives, which will be discussed in more detail in a separate publication.
 In some cases, the activities extend beyond training, but they do not focus on defining frameworks of competencies.

 One prominent example is the Carpentries~\autocite{Carpentries}, a non-profit entity that supports a range of open source training materials and international communities of volunteer instructors and helpers who run courses around these materials.
 A similar framework is provided by CodeRefinery~\autocite{CodeRefinery}, currently funded by the Nordic e-Infrastructure, as well as SURESOFT~\autocites{SURESOFTLink}[~][]{SURESOFT2022}, a project at Technical University (TU) Braunschweig and Friedrich-Alexander-University (FAU) Erlangen-Nürnberg, funded by the \ac{DFG} and targeting more advanced \ac{SE} topics such as software design principles, \glspl{design-pattern}, refactoring, \ac{CI} and \ac{TDD}.
+The INTERSECT RSE Training project \autocite{INTERSECTOnlineResources,Carver2020} also provides training materials and organises training events in the USA, funded by the NSF.